 There are simple, low cost solutions for completing RiverWalk in Sleepy Hollow so everyone can enjoy it, kids and adults alike.
 As a bonus, these steps will make it safe and enjoyable to walk and bike to the Philipse Manor train station as well as to work at Kendal-on-Hudson, Phelps Hospital and Regeneron.

-"Advisory shoulders," pictured below, is a possible way to improve walking and cycling access on Riverside Dr between the two manors and on various Sleepy Hollow Manor streets.
+"Advisory shoulders" (photo right) is a possible way to improve walking and cycling access on various Sleepy Hollow Manor streets.

 Getting in and out of Kingsland Point Park from the north involves passing over three bridges, just one of which has a (narrow) sidwalk.
 So right now, people walking have to do so on the road.
 Folks with little kids need to watch them like a hawk.